-If you’re new to this whole “being an adult” thing, and have no idea how taxes work, how to pay them, and what “filing taxes” even means, don’t worry we have your back.
-Check out this article that briefly explains taxes, and keep reading to learn what you need to be a successful adult!
+If you’re new to this whole “being an adult” thing, and have no idea how taxes work, how to pay them, and what “filing taxes” even means, don’t worry, we have your back.
+Check out this article that briefly explains taxes, and keep reading to learn what you need to do to be a successful adult!

 Let’s say you make $10 an hour and you work a typical 40 hour week.
 Each week, you’d make $400.
 But that’s not how much you get to take home.
 That’s because the government takes taxes out of your paycheck before it even makes it to your bank account.

 Sometimes, your state and federal government take out too much.
 If they do, they’ll realize it when you file your taxes and pay you back how much they owe you.

 Keep in mind that the opposite is also true.
 If they don’t take out enough for taxes, instead of having a tax refund, you’ll have to pay a tax bill in late April.

 So that’s where this magical money is coming from.
 So how long after you file your taxes can you expect to get your tax return?